Transport regimes of biphoton-state quantum walks in ordered and disordered arrays of nonlinear waveguides

 For a given transport phenomenon that obeys a power-law scaling, one can define a root-mean-square displacement (standard deviation) $\sigma \propto z^\gamma$, with $z$ the evolution variable and $\gamma$ an exponent that characterizes the transport regime.
-That is, localization ($\gamma=0$), subdiffusion ($0<\gamma<1/2$), diffusion ($\gamma=1/2$), superdiffusion ($1/2<\gamma$<1), ballistic ($\gamma=1$) and superballistic ($\gamma>1$).
+That is, localized ($\gamma=0$), subdiffusive ($0<\gamma<1/2$), diffusive ($\gamma=1/2$), superdiffusive ($1/2<\gamma$<1), ballistic ($\gamma=1$) and superballistic ($\gamma>1$).
 The study of transport regimes of different phenomena is highly relevant.
 For example, superballistic growth has attracted significant attention \cite{Hufnagel2001,Zhang2012,Levi2012,Stuetzer2013,Nguyen2016,Gholami2017,Dong2024}, including the possibility of superballistic diffusion of entanglement \cite{Fitzsimons2005}.
-Also, Anderson localization is of particular interest \cite{Anderson1958}.
-That is, the absence of diffusion of a wave function in a disordered lattice.
-There are two main kinds of disorder that can be considered: diagonal disorder \cite{Pendry1982a}---which is the one originally discussed in the seminal paper of Anderson \cite{Anderson1958}---and off-diagonal disorder \cite{Pendry1982}.
+Also, the absence of diffusion of a wave function in a disordered lattice is of particular interest, which is known as Anderson localization \cite{Anderson1958}.
+In a coupled system, there are two main kinds of disorder that can be considered: diagonal disorder \cite{Pendry1982a}---which is the one originally discussed in the seminal paper of Anderson \cite{Anderson1958}---and off-diagonal disorder \cite{Pendry1982}.
 In the context of ANWs, they are related to disorder in the effective propagation constants of the waveguides and the coupling constants, respectively.

-It is well-established that the propagation is ballistic in an ordered linear array \cite{Perets2008}, but the driven QW case is conceptually different \cite{Hamilton2014,Raymond2025}, and hence is expected to exhibit dissimilar behavior.
-As far as we know, there is only one work about disorder in ANWs \cite{Bai2016}, and it deals exclusively with off-diagonal disorder.
-To the best of our knowledge, we present for the first time a study of the transport regimes of biphoton states in driven QWs including the effects of both diagonal and off-diagonal disorder.
+The propagation is ballistic in an ordered linear array \cite{Perets2008}, but the driven QW case is conceptually different \cite{Hamilton2014,Raymond2025}, and hence is expected to exhibit dissimilar behavior.
+The current literature about ANWs including disorder is scarce.
+As far as we know, there is one work related to Anderson localization \cite{Bai2016} and two associated with topological protection \cite{Doyle2022,Zecchetto2025}, and all of them deal exclusively with off-diagonal disorder.
+To the best of our knowledge, we present for the first time a study of the transport regimes of biphoton states in driven QWs, including the effects of both diagonal and off-diagonal disorder.
 Here, we address the case of walkers (photon pairs) generated via spontaneous parametric down-conversion (SPDC) \cite{Solntsev2014}.